algoan/pubsub/examples/google-pubsub/README.md

 npm start
 ```

-Navigate on http://localhost:3000!
+Navigate to http://localhost:3000!
 To emit an event, simply call GET http://localhost:3000/emit.
 To close the subscription server collection, call the GET http://localhost:3000/close API.